luciferous/fill-me-in/README.md

 For simple websites, an HTML `<template>` and a `data-src` might be enough.
 But when you want more power and control, the Javascript API is the way to go.

-Everything starts with the `render`, which takes a single parameter we will call the *target*.
+Everything starts with `render`, which takes a single parameter we will call the *target*.
 The target can be a selector string of a template element, or the template element itself.

 ```javascript
 render("template").into("#content");
 ```

+`render` works by chaining actions together.

+### into

-`render` works by chaining actions together. `into` is an instruction to the renderer to replace the content of `#content` with the rendered output.
+`into` replaces the content of `#content` with the rendered output.

 ### withValues